 Keep in natural, friends.
 I’m definitely not an expert on skin care, but here’s what has worked for me.

-- a bamboo exfoliating brush (purchased at a local health store) to naturally exfoliate morning and night with a gentle cleanser
+- this bamboo exfoliating brush to naturally exfoliate morning and night with a gentle cleanser

 - a gentle natural cleanser